CinematicCow/purefitness/README.md

 ### Tech Used

-This site uses React for frontend and TBD for backend
+This site uses React for frontend and Strapi(soon) for backend